datature/portal/README.md

 ## Run the Portal app!

-Running the following command will open the portal application on the browser via http://localhost:9449.
+Running the following command will open the Portal application on the browser via http://localhost:9449.

 > If you wish to run the application on electron, add the `--electron` flag.
 > If you wish to run the application on gpu, add the `--gpu` flag.